kubestellar/kubestellar/docs/content/direct/packaging.md

 By our development practices and not doing any manual hacking, we maintain the association that the OCI image tagged `$VERSION` contains a Helm chart that declares its `version` and its `appVersion` to be `$VERSION` and that chart has a Deployment that uses the kubestellar-controller-manager container image tagged `$VERSION`.

+### OCM Transport Controller Helm chart

+The [release process](release.md) packages and publishes this chart at [ghcr.io/kubestellar/kubestellar/ocm-transport-controller-chart](https://github.com/kubestellar/kubestellar/pkgs/container/kubestellar%2Focm-transport-controller-chart).
+By our development practices and not doing any manual hacking, we maintain the association that the OCI image tagged `$VERSION` contains a Helm chart that declares its `version` and its `appVersion` to be `$VERSION` and instantiates version `$VERSION` of [OCM Transport Controller container image](#ocm-transport-controller-container-image).

 ### KubeFlex PostCreateHooks

 In addition to the two PostCreateHooks in the core Helm chart described above, there are two more PostCreateHooks defined in the `config/postcreate-hooks/` directory.